WINTER WEATHER SAFETY

 At Work and Home

-Be aware that you may lose heat, power, or phone service for several days.
+Be aware during significant winter storms impacts can be the loss of power, heat or phone service that can last for several days.
 Make sure you have enough supplies to last if the storm goes on for more than one day.

 Make sure to have…